foxrtb/pac-masternode-check/README.md

 * paccoind stops working
 * Masternode is not in `ENABLE` state anymore
 * Sentinel Log has new entries (it shouldn't)
+* Disk Space in use is higher than 75%